-Learning to treat and prevent this routine skin condition is fairly simple, but parents who don’t know the ins-and-outs of diaper rashes may be left wondering what went wrong, how to prevent future occurrences, and if diaper rash merits a visit to the pediatrician for medical advice.
+Learning to treat and prevent this routine skin condition is not difficult, but those who don’t know the ins and outs of diaper rashes may wonder what went wrong, how to prevent future occurrences, and even if diaper rash merits a visit to the pediatrician for medical advice.

-As diaper rash is a skin condition rather than a systemic illness, the presentation of symptoms comes down to the appearance of the rash itself and your child’s reaction to its presence.
-Basically, there are two ways to discover diaper rash:
+As diaper rash is a skin condition rather than a systemic illness, the presentation of symptoms comes down to the appearance of the rash itself and your child’s reaction to it.
+Basically, there are two ways to detect diaper rash:

-- Relatively minor cases may be spotted by parents during a diaper change before the rash is severe enough for baby to react; diaper rash has a bright red, tender, patchy appearance and may be seen on the diaper area of baby’s skin, including buttocks, genitals, thighs, and surrounding area.
+- Relatively minor cases may be noticed during a routine diaper change, before the rash is severe enough for baby to react.
+Diaper rash has a bright red, tender, patchy appearance and may be seen on the diaper area of baby’s skin, including buttocks, genitals, thighs, and surrounding area.

-- If baby seems fussy, uncomfortable, and annoyed for no particular reason, or reacts with fussing or tears during diaper changes, look carefully to see if there’s any diaper rash present.
+- If baby seems fussy, uncomfortable, and annoyed for no particular reason, or reacts with fussing or tears during diaper changes, look carefully to check if there’s a rash present.

-Typically, diaper rash is not a serious condition and will resolve through home treatment within a few days.
-However, if baby’s diaper rash doesn’t seem to be improving, you may need to call the doctor for a prescription cream to help the rash resolve.
+Typically, diaper rash is not a serious condition and should resolve through home treatment within a few days.
+However, if the baby’s rash doesn’t improve, you may need to visit your doctor for some prescription cream.

-- The diaper rash is unusually severe or doesn’t look like standard diaper rash
+- The diaper rash looks unusually severe, unlike standard diaper rash

-- The diaper rash is getting worse and not better in response to your treatment attempts
+- The diaper rash is not improving in response to your treatment attempts

-- Their diaper rash is bleeding, oozing, or itching
+- The diaper rash is bleeding, oozing, or itching

-- They are unable to urinate or defecate without pain due to their diaper rash
+- Baby is unable to urinate or defecate without pain due to the diaper rash

 - They have a fever